-The Education program provides coursework leading to completion of both the general education and professional core program requirements.
+The Education program provides coursework leading to the completion of both the general education and professional core program requirements.
 The Education curriculum is dedicated to providing authentic learning opportunities and can be modified to fit the student’s educational planner in Associate of Arts-Education with an Emphasis in Early Childhood, Elementary Education, or Health & Physical.
-The Education learning environment maintains and provides the opportunities for students to interact with other scholars (such as college instructors, classroom teachers, and students), encourage inquiry, develop critical thinking strategies, solve complex problems, and build effective communication skills.
+The Education learning environment maintains and provides opportunities for students to interact with other scholars (such as college instructors, classroom teachers, and students), encourage inquiry, develop critical thinking strategies, solve complex problems, and build practical communication skills.
 The program will prepare the students skills necessary to obtain employment or transfer to a four-year program.

 AS Elementary Education

-AAS Early Childhood Education
+AS Early Childhood Education

 Certificate – Early Childhood Development Certificate

-The purpose of the one-year Early Childhood Development Certificate is to enhance the quality of the child care by defining, evaluating, and recognizing the competence of the child care providers and home visitor.
-Students will become knowledgeable and skilled professional teachers of young children through integration of study and experience.
-Early Childhood Development (ECD) one-year certificate program can be used to meeting the National Credentialing Program Child Development Associate (CDA) requirements;480 clock hours of field experience and 120 hours of seminar professional education instruction.
-Students will have hands on training to complete and present their CDA Portfolio, the 6 Competency goals and 13-Functional areas.
-(ECD) One- Year Certificate transfers in to an AAS Early Childhood Education Degree.
-The CDA is a requirement fort he Blackfeet Head Start, Blackfeet Childcare Center and Browning Public School Childcare.
-Earning a CDA, helps make students more employable for our community.
+The purpose of the one-year Early Childhood Development Certificate is to enhance the quality of child care by defining, evaluating, and recognizing the competence of the child care providers and home visitor.
+Students will become knowledgeable and skilled professional teachers of young children through the integration of study and experience.
+Early Childhood Development (ECD) one-year certificate program can be used to meeting the National Credentialing Program Child Development Associate (CDA) requirements, 480 clock hours of field experience, and 120 hours of seminar professional education instruction.
+Students will have hands-on training to complete and present their CDA Portfolio, the 6 Competency goals, and 13-Functional areas.
+(ECD) One- Year Certificate transfers into an AAS Early Childhood Education Degree.
+The CDA is a requirement fort he Blackfeet Head Start, Blackfeet Childcare Center, and Browning Public School Childcare.
+Earning a CDA helps make students more employable for our community.